Pympress logo What is Pympress?

 • Swap screens: If Pympress mixed up which screen is the projector and which is not, press S

-• Automatic full screen: pympress will automatically put the content window fullscreen on your non-primay screen when:
+• Automatic full screen: pympress will automatically put the content window fullscreen on your non-primary screen when:

 • connecting a second screen,